digbmc/germantown-y/docs/metadata-docs.md

 Metadata: Information about data such as title, creator, date.
 Basically, data about data.

 CSV file: CSV stands for comma separated values.
-These files makes it easier for code to read in and parse data due to the file's formatting.
+These files makes it easier for code to read in and parse data due to the file's formatting. <!--What does "read in" mean in this case?-->

 ## How to Add Items to the Archive
 Before we begin, it is important to note that these instructions are based on the [CollectionBuilder's GitHub walkthrough](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/gh-walkthrough/).
 You may refer to the CollectionBuilder Github website for additional information.